Emerald Series: La Roca

 Why do you exclusively offer Colombian coffees?

-From the very beginning of The Boy & The Bear – Coffee Roastery, our mission has been to uphold a commitment to genuine and transparent coffee processes.
-We take pride in meticulously overseeing the journey from coffee crop to your cup to ensure we serve nothing short of the best.
-Our dedication extends beyond coffee; it's about sharing our rich Colombian culture with our community.
 At The Boy & The Bear, it's not just about the specialty Colombian coffees.
 It's an immersive experience that encapsulates Colombian culture, its vibrant people, spirited music, and everything that embodies the positivity and liveliness of our country.
 As our founder, Andres Piñeros, beautifully puts it: "The Boy & The Bear – Coffee Roastery is a magical surrealism of the Colombian coffee experience and the culture that surrounds it."
 We invite you to savor this enchanting journey with us.

 Perfect brewing recipe for Filter coffee